mapossum/spa/M3/README.md

 ####Do the following assignments:

-1. Write a simple functions that takes a list of numbers, and optionally another single number (using the * function) and does the following:
+1. Write a simple functions that takes a list of numbers and does the following:
   1. Checks that the list is in fact a list of just numbers, and if not returns only a value of None.
 If true returns each of the following as a tuple:
   2. Returns the sum.
   3. Returns the mean.
   4. Returns Standard Deviation
-  5. If a second argument was given, returns the number of values above the given value
   * Test this function above by creating a program to generate a report of the return values.
 2. The function included with this lab uses a module to find the latitude and longitude of a city or address.
 Modify the last program from last week to take a list of cities (as strings e.g. “Hattiesburg, MS”) and report the distance along a path that traverses the entire list (your list should include at least 5 cities).
-3. Modify the script from above to include the function you wrote from Script 1 so that the user is also give the mean, standard deviation, and the number of individual legs that were above a certain distance.
+3. Modify the script from above to include the function you wrote from Script 1 so that the user is also give the mean, standard deviation of all the legs.

 Please turn them in by emailing the python scripts to me at ghy.gis@gmail.com